yuan-ie/yuan-ie/README.md

 Hi!
 My name is YUAN (pronounced as YUH-N). ❥•°❀°•༢

-I am majoring in Electrical and Computer Engineering at Temple University.<br>
+I graduated with a B.S. in Electrical and Computer Engineering at Temple University.<br>
 Most of the repositories below are projects I've done in college or ...<br>
 for fun! ٩(ˊᗜˋ*)و ♡ <br>